The purpose is to ensure students understand their obligations and provide payments in a timely manner.

 - No refund for dropping class(es) after the 10th day of a regular term course, after the fifth day of a summer or eight-week course, or after the second day of a four-week course.
 Courses shorter in duration than four weeks must be dropped before the course starts in order to receive a refund.

 Refunds are based upon the day the classes are dropped or the official student withdrawal is completed, not on the date that the student stopped attending classes.
-To officially withdraw from all courses, student must contact the Registrar’s Office in person or by their SWOSU e-mail.
+To officially withdraw from all courses, student must contact the Academic Records’s Office in person or by their SWOSU e-mail.

 Tuition refunds will not be processed until after the 10th class day of each semester or fifth class day of the summer.
 Refunds are disbursed to students via ECSI.